robinboncoeur/ArtAndAGI/docs/CelestesGirl/PlotDv.md

 ![Explore 35](/assets/images/PlotDev/SRPOGirls35.jpg){: align=right width=450 }

-Love these swaps, Robyn.
+Love these swaps, girlfriend.
 Let’s refit the plan around **Charlie** (composer) and **Celeste** (young journalist), and shape it as a **three-part novella** you can later translate to a screenplay.
 I’ll keep the Sciamma-esque quiet tension, the authorship/erasure theme, and build costume/musical textures you can “shoot” on the page.

 ### Novella shape (3 parts)